Customer-First Marketing: the new brand playbook for the privacy-first era

 Before you do anything else, you first need to determine what your goals are.

-“First and foremost, you have to have a goal in mind because you have to understand what it is that you want to do with your research before you set out to do it,” said Val Geisler, customer advocacy lead at Klaviyo.
+“First and foremost, you have to have a goal in mind because you have to understand what it is that you want to do with your research before you set out to do it,” says Val Geisler, former customer advocacy lead at Klaviyo.

 “Your goals will shape how you go about that conversation and they’ll inform how you go about talking to your customers.
 You won’t know who you need to talk to or what you need to ask of them until you know what you’re going to do with the end results.”